sanjay900/guitar-configurator-site/index.md

 Click [here](./tool-guide.html) for a guide on how to use this tool

 # Need Help?
 Something not working?
-Feel free to message me on Discord, my id is sanjay900#5549.
+Feel free to message me on Discord, my username is sanjay900#5549.

 # Videos
 {% include youtube.html id=H73McH5abes %}